DimmyMaenhout/DiMovies_IOS/README.md

 # IOS_Applicatie
 Application for the course Mobile: IOS

-# At the moment just open and run the file.
+# To open this project execute the following commands in the terminal

+  > pod install

+then open the xcode workspace